Creating an LQA process

 7. Predefine review cycles by creating chained tasks that will trigger once the previous one is completed

 The above example is a simplified workflow.
-It can be optimized further by building a layer of automation on top.
+You can optimize it further by building a layer of automation on top.
 The obvious candidates to begin with when automating are repetitive, manual tasks like email/Slack notifications and QA checks.
-But the possibilities don’t end there.

-You can build simple automated processes that are natural, fully integrated parts of your product releases and quality management systems.
+In Lokalise, you can build simple automated processes that are natural, fully integrated parts of your product releases and quality management systems.

 We’ve already touched on some of the tools you’ll need, but the key features of a TMS that will help you build and implement a linguistic quality program are: